TelegramPlayground/pyrogram-tgcrypto/README.md

 # TgCrypto

 > [!NOTE]
-> The project is no longer maintained or supported.
-Thanks for appreciating it.

-> [!NOTE]
 > The implementations of the algorithms presented in this repository are to be considered for educational purposes only.

 > Fast and Portable Cryptography Extension Library for Pyrogram